-This is a first-semester beginning ESL course for the non-native speaker.
-The course is designed to improve listening comprehension as well as to increase fluency and accuracy in spoken English.
-This course is offered as P/NP.
+This is the first-semester beginning ESL course designed for the beginning or false beginning ESL student.
+The course will cover grammar and simple sentence writing.
+The course emphasizes in improving listening comprehension as well as increasing fluency and accuracy in spoken English.
+This course grading is Pass/No Pass.

-ESL 081 BEGINNING LANGUAGE II
+ESL 081 BEGINNING LANGUAGE II Course length: 54 hours lecture